-Homepolish designer Marc Houston shapes a cool, cosmopolitan pied-à-terre thanks to some artistic inspiration, iconic silhouettes, and bold swathes of color.
+Homepolish designer Marc Houston shapes a cool, cosmopolitan pied-à-terre thanks to some artistic inspiration, iconic silhouettes, and bold swaths of color.

 Photos by Sean Litchfield.